51seven/51stats/README.md

 ### How do I include an API?
 Add a file into the `api` directory.
 The name of your file will be the URL, without the `.js` extension.

-A simple file named `file.js` is avaible under `/file` and can look like this:
+For example: a simple file named `file.js` is accessible under `[http://localhost:8080]/file` and can look like this:
 ``` js
 module.exports = function(req, res, next) {
 	res.send('Hello World!');